 Difference between a Pipeline and Flowline

 Both pipelines and flowlines are designed based on ASME B31.4 or B31.8 codes.
 However, there are some specific differences between a flowline and a pipeline.

 - All flowlines are part of pipelines.
-However, the pipelines that run in between a wellhead and RMS or MSV or treatment facility are termed as flowlines.
+However, the pipelines that run in between a wellhead and RMS or MSV, or treatment facility are termed flowlines.

 - In a complete pipeline system, pipe flowlines cover a small part of the pipeline system.
 Hence, the flow line is a special pipeline with its length limited to the oil field area.
 On the other hand, pipelines run for kilometers and sometimes cross different countries.

 - Flowlines carry unprocessed crude oil whereas pipelines carry partially processed or fully processed fluids.